rodneyshupe/Cookbook/Recipes/Entrees/Veg/RedLentilCurry.rst

    serving with brown rice, cook at this time using this method from Saveur.
 2. Heat a large rimmed skillet over medium heat.
 Once hot, add coconut oil, garlic, ginger, and carrots.
-Sauté for 2 minutes, stirring frequently.
+Saute for 2 minutes, stirring frequently.
-3. Add curry paste and sauté for 2 minutes, stirring frequently.
+3. Add curry paste and saute for 2 minutes, stirring frequently.
 4. Add tomato paste, vegetable broth, water and stir to combine.
 Then add lentils, coconut sugar, turmeric, and stir.
 5. Bring to a simmer over medium heat, then reduce heat slightly to low (or